Short Term Electricity Load Forecasting on Varying Levels of Aggregation: Experiment Setup

 \subsection{Generating Aggregate Consumption}

+The following procedure is used to generate an Aggregation Error Curve for a given population and forecasting procedure.

+\begin{enumerate} \item A set of aggregate profiles are generated using \eqref{eq:aggregate-definition}, by randomly sampling the population of profiles $A$.
+For a fixed array of aggregation sizes, $\mc{N} = \{N_1 \hdots N_{max}\}$, we choose a size, $N$ then sample without replacement a subset $A$, where $|A| = N$.
+This is done a fixed number of times $M$.
+Therefore for any $N$, and $m \in \{1, \hdots, M \}$ a single aggregation $x_{A}$ is generated.
+For each aggregate $A$, the mean consumption is computed according to \eqref{eq:avg_consumption}. \item A forecasting procedure is used to generate $\hat{x}_{A}$ is computed for each aggregate signal and each time $t$. \item Error metrics are computed with either $\text{CV}(x, \hat{x})$ or $\text{MAPE}(x, \hat{x})$. \item For each $N$ and $m$ the tuple $(W_{A}, CV(x, \hat{x}) )$ is recorded. \end{enumerate}

-\emph{Residential aggregate consumption} time series were generated by forming groups of randomly selected customers.
-56 group sizes were chosen ranging from a single to 100,000 customers.
-50 random groups for each size were generated by uniformly selecting customers.
+Residential aggregate consumption time series were generated by forming groups of randomly selected customers.
+Fifty six group sizes were chosen ranging from one to 100,000 customers, the values of aggregation sizes are given in \ref{Appendix-Aggregation Sizes}.
+Fifty random groups for each size were generated by uniformly selecting customers.
 The mean hourly consumption of these groups ranged from 1kWh to 100MWh.
-The largest mean hourly consumption for each size ranged from 3 kWh to 180 MWh. \emph{SMB aggregate consumption} time series are generated in a similar way.
+The largest mean hourly consumption for each size ranged from 3 kWh to 180 MWh.
+For each generated aggregate load, we generate a weighted average temperature time series for each zip code used in generating an aggregate.

+SMB aggregate consumption time series are generated in a similar way.
 Forty three group sizes were selected ranging from one to 50,000 customers.
 The hourly group mean consumption ranges between 10kWh to 400MWh.
-The group with largest consumption had a 670MWh average hourly load.
+The group with largest consumption had a $670$ MWh average hourly load.

-\subsection{Forecasting models}
+\subsection{Forecasting Models}

-The proposed scaling laws are studied using three commonly used methods for short term load forecasting: Seasonal Auto Regressive Moving Average, Support Vector Regression and Feed Forward Neural Networks.
-The models are learned adaptively, so they are estimated again for every out of sample forecast.
+The proposed scaling laws are studied using three commonly used methods for short term load forecasting: Seasonal Auto Regressive Moving Average (SARMA), Support Vector Regression (SVR) and Feed Forward Neural Networks (FFNN).
+For models $\mc{M}_1 \hdots \mc{M}_5$, a one hour and multiple hour ahead forecasting problem is studied.
+Model $\mc{M}_6$ is used for the full day ahead forecasting experiment.
+Each model and their training/testing procedures are described in detail in the \ref{Appendix-Forecasting-Models}.